Help us help preserve our coastal communities.

 Louisiana’s coast is eroding at an alarming rate of approximately one football field per hour.
 Moreover, the Louisiana coast faces the highest rate of sea level rise worldwide, with New Orleans projected to be under water by 2100.
 Although there is general awareness of coastal issues like coastal erosion and sea level rise, there is a need to further educate coastal communities about these issues and how it affects them.
 Another reality is that government agencies have not effectively engaged coastal communities before developing policies and plans that affect these communities.

 The Foundation envisions a thriving 13-parish Southeast Louisiana region that is educated about the issues and risks facing them due to coastal land loss and sea level rise.
-This awareness leads coastal communities to support coastal restoration and protection efforts and make informed decisions regarding actions they need to take based on the risks that they face.
-The Foundation envisions a state government that prioritizes coastal restoration and protection efforts while ensuring the vitality and safety of their constituent communities.
+This awareness leads coastal communities to support coastal restoration, protection, and adaptation efforts and make informed decisions regarding actions they need to take based on the risks that they face.
+Moreover, coastal communities are actively engaged in decisions on coastal issues that impact their lives and achieve equitable and effective solutions that strengthen their communities.
+The Foundation also envisions a state government that prioritizes coastal restoration, protection, and adaptation efforts while ensuring the vitality and safety of their constituent communities.

 In order to achieve this vision, the Foundation, through its Environmental Fund, strives to support organizations that: